Introduction to graph theory and basic algorithms: Duality

 \begin{defin} \bf{Grid graph $G(k, l)$} is the graph on the plane with vertices coordinates $\{(a,b):0\leq a\leq k-1, 0\leq b\leq l-1\}$ such that two vertices are connected if either their $x$-coordinates differ by 1 and $y$ coincide or $y$-coordinates differ by 1 and $x$ coincide. \end{defin}

 \begin{lm} Any planar graph is a minor of a grid graph. \end{lm} \begin{proof} Consider some representation of a planar graph $G$ on the plane $\rR^2$.
 We can split any vertex such that $G$ will have a vertices of maximum degree 4 (see figure~\ref{fig:spl}).
-Let's $U_r(v)$ be a disk in $\rR^2$ with center in $v$ and radius $r$, $\partial U_r(v)$ be the boundary of the disk and $U_r(e) = \bigcup\limits_{p\in e} U_r(p)$.
+Let's $U_r(v)$ be a disk in $\rR^2$ with center in $v$ and radius $r$, $\partial U_r(v)$ be the boundary of the disk and $U_r(e) = \bigcup\limits_{p\in e} U_r(p)$, where $p\in \rR^2$ are points of an edge $e$.

 Let's find $\eps_1, \eps_2$ and $\eps_3$ such that: \begin{enumerate} \item Consider for every vertex $v_j$ a point $v'_j\in U_{\eps_3}(v_j)$ with rational coordinates.
-For any $j$: $U_{\eps_3}(v_j)\sub U_{\eps_1}(v'_j)$. \item For any $j$ the number of intersections of $\partial U_{\eps_1}(v'_j)$ and an edge $e$ should be equal to 1 for $e$ adjacent to $v_j$ and 0 otherwise. \item For any edge $e$ all regions $U_{\eps_2}(e)\setminus(\bigcup\limits_{j=1}^n U_{\eps_1}(v'_j))$ are connected and disjoint. \end{enumerate}
+For any $j$: $U_{\eps_3}(v_j)\sub U_{\eps_1}(v'_j)$. \item For any $j$ the number of intersections of $\partial U_{\eps_1}(v'_j)$ and an edge $e$ should be equal to 1 for $e$ adjacent to $v_j$ and 0 otherwise. \item For any edge $e$ all regions $U_{\eps_2}(e)\setminus\Bigr(\bigcup\limits_{j=1}^n U_{\eps_1}(v'_j)\Bigl)$ are connected and disjoint. \end{enumerate}